 Impact Analysis.
 At Hite, shallow soils would require blasting bedrock to bury the proposed underground water storage tank.
 This would result in localized, short- and long-term, minor, adverse impacts to geology.
-Soils would be reworked as part of the construction activities associated with alternative B. Up to an estimated 83.3 acres of new disturbance would occur as a result of planned construction activities (up to 38.8 acres at Bullfrog, up to 37.6 acres at Halls Crossing, and up to 7.5 acres at Hite; see table 2).
-Impacts to soils as a result of the increased disturbance and development of new facilities or relocation of existing facilities would be long term, minor, and adverse.
+Soils would be reworked as part of the construction activities associated with Alternative B. Up to an estimated 83.3 acres of new disturbance would occur as a result of planned construction activities (up to 38.8 acres at Bullfrog, up to 37.6 acres at Halls Crossing, up to 7.5 acres at Hite and up to 3 acres at Farley Canyon; see table 2).
+Impacts to soils as a result of the increased disturbance and development of new facilities or relocation of existing facilities would be long-term, minor and adverse.
 Up to a total of 15.4 acres would be restored (up to 4.7 acres at Bullfrog and up to 10.7 acres at Halls Crossing).
 Long-term, negligible, beneficial impacts to soils would occur as a result of the restoration of these areas.
-Overall impacts to soils from alternative B would be long term, minor, and adverse.
+Overall impacts to soils from Alternative B would be long-term, minor and adverse.

 Cumulative Impacts.
 Alternative B would result in localized, short- and long-term, minor, adverse impacts to geology.
 Most of the cumulative impact projects have the potential to impact geology and soils including the road construction work associated with SH 24 and the Burr Trail / Notom Road and the petroleum exploration well.
 Soils would be temporarily disturbed and permanently regraded and roadcuts may involve bedrock excavation resulting in short- and long-term, minor, adverse impacts to soils and geology.
-Overall cumulative impacts from past, present, and reasonably foreseeable future projects, in combination with alternative B, would result in long-term, minor, adverse impacts to soils and geology.
+Overall cumulative impacts from past, present and reasonably foreseeable future projects, in combination with Alternative B, would result in long-term, minor, adverse impacts to soils and geology.

 Conclusion.
 Alternative B would result in localized, short- and long-term, minor, adverse impacts to geology.
-Impacts to soils as a result of disturbance and development of new facilities or relocation of existing facilities would be long term, minor, and adverse.
+Impacts to soils as a result of disturbance and development of new facilities or relocation of existing facilities would be long-term, minor and adverse.
 Long-term, negligible, beneficial impacts to soils would occur as a result of the restoration of areas.
-Overall impacts to soils from alternative B would be long term, minor, and adverse.
-Overall cumulative impacts from past, present, and reasonably foreseeable future projects, in combination with alternative B, would result in long-term, minor, adverse impacts to soils and geology.
+Overall impacts to soils from Alternative B would be long-term, minor and adverse.
+Overall cumulative impacts from past, present and reasonably foreseeable future projects, in combination with Alternative B, would result in long-term, minor, adverse impacts to soils and geology.